gromacs/gromacs/docs/dev-manual/code-formatting.rst

 changes is to use a git filter (does not require ``uncrustify.sh``, only the ``.gitattributes`` file).
 You can run ::

-  git config filter.uncrustify.clean \
+  git config filter.complete_formatting.clean \
       "/path/to/uncrustify -c admin/uncrustify.cfg -q -l cpp"

-To configure a filter for all files that specify ``filter=uncrustify`` attribute.
+To configure a filter for all files that specify ``filter=complete_formatting`` attribute that indicates that all formatting steps should be performed.

 The pre-commit hook + manually running ``uncrustify.sh`` gives better/more
 intuitive control (with the filter, it is possible to have a work tree that is